 How to find internships in New Jersey relevant to a engineering degree?

-Obtaining an online engineering degree in New Jersey can significantly enhance career mobility and advancement.
-The state's growing tech and manufacturing sectors create consistent demand for skilled engineers, which employers recognize through higher wages and leadership opportunities.
-According to the New Jersey Department of Labor, engineering jobs are projected to grow by 8% through 2030, faster than many other sectors.
+An online engineering degree can significantly influence career mobility and advancement for professionals in New Jersey.
+The state's strong manufacturing and technology sectors create demand for skilled engineers, making advanced education a valuable asset.
+According to the New Jersey Department of Labor, engineering jobs in the state are projected to grow by 7% through 2030, which supports opportunities for career progression.

 How does studying for a engineering degree in New Jersey prepare for interdisciplinary roles?